Rockspirates/Arbitrage/README.md

 # Project
 * This implemenation was a part of my DSA project.
-* You can also implement this code using your own algorithm and take my code as a refernce, you can even find a better algo than mine :)
+* You can also implement this code using your own algorithm and take my code as a refernce.
+Just write all your code in trader.cpp.
 * So I have also added huge number of test cases so that you can verify the correctness of your code.